arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 I had to use `config.cache_classes = true` and `config.eager_load = true` to get
 [SSE working in development mode](http://stackoverflow.com/a/18662297/1924951).

-I set `config.per_thread_connection = true` config option for `NoBrainer` as we use puma, a multi-threaded web server.
+I set the `config.per_thread_connection = true` config option for `NoBrainer` as we use puma, a multi-threaded web server.

 I have a feeling that `react_component()` with `prerender: true` is not very performant but I haven't benchmarked yet.
-It might hughly depend on the JS engine and ruby version that you build your app with.
+It might highly depend on the JS engine and the ruby version that you build your app with.
 But that's my gut feeling for now.
 I want to trully benchmark one day.

-The RethinkDB query from our Live Controller is blocking and taking one thread out of puma's pool.
+The RethinkDB query from our Live Controller is blocking and taking one thread out of the puma's pool.
 This can lead to thread pool exhaustion if too many people are connected and the pool size is too small.
 But one of the next things I want to investigate is sending the stream of changes with EventMachine and/or Thin instead of Puma.
-This should be possible as the official driver comes with [`em_run` ](http://www.rethinkdb.com/api/ruby/#em_run) method which can be used in EventMachine single-threaded non-blocking environment and should scale much better.
+This should be possible as the official driver comes with the [`em_run` ](http://www.rethinkdb.com/api/ruby/#em_run) method which can be used in EventMachine single-threaded non-blocking environment and should scale much better.

-Also the thread used by SSE is not stopped if user navigates away and browser disconnects.
+Also the thread used by SSE is not stopped if the user navigates away and the browser disconnects.
 That is because as I said we are waiting (and blocking) for changes from RethinkDB.
-If those changes occur the attempt to write to the disconnected browser will fail, and proper exception will be raised (that we catch) so we can end this thread.
+If those changes occur the attempt to write to the disconnected browser will fail, and a proper exception will be raised (that we catch) so we can end this thread.

 People using [redis pub-sub experienced](http://stackoverflow.com/questions/18970458/redis-actioncontrollerlive-threads-not-dying) similar problem and as a workaround they publish ping every now and then.
 You could